 First, remember that this is a BIG transition.
 We know that sometimes it seems like in the blink of an eye, your child went from infant to young adult, ready to take on the world, and you just can’t figure out where the time went.
 Remind yourself that it’s OK to feel sad and it’s perfectly normal!
 Trust that your years of hard work bringing up your child, teaching him or her life’s little and big lessons, and preparing them for this transition has been enough.

-If you find yourself having difficulty letting go of your feelings of sadness or even moving into depression after a few weeks, it might be a good idea to find a trained therapist to help you work through your feelings.
+If you find yourself having difficulty letting go of your feelings of sadness or even moving into depression after a few weeks, it might be a good idea to find a trained therapist and get counseling to help you work through your feelings.
 According to the Pew Research Center, it’s not uncommon for parents to experience a range of emotions, including a sense of loss, which can be profound for some.

 2. Keep Calm and Let the Plan Take Hold